danbev/learning-ai/notes/clip.md

 distance between embeddings of correct image-text pairs while maximizing the distance between embeddings of incorrect pairs.
 This is known as a contrastive loss function, specifically designed to handle such tasks.
+One thing to note here is that if you have a batch of images and text pairs that are all about cats you might get a model that does not work as expected.
+This is because if we use a batch and want to find the most similar image to text and the rest we treat as negative examples (but the actually are not) so there are ways where a queue/cache (called momentum queues) of images and text pairs are used instead to avoid taking negative examples from the same batch (and possibly same category).
+Normally the selection of batch entries is random but this can happen.

 Now, in the following the text input is a description of the image and the image input: